 George Metropolis wants to be a professional actor.
 At the College, he’s preparing himself for that.
 Right from his freshman year, he’s performed in large- and small-scale productions that have complemented his coursework, allowed him to challenge and stretch himself, and given him the confidence to continue working toward his goal.

 "My experience in the theatre department has been exceptional.
 I studied theatre in high school, so I came to the College expecting to be a star.
-I suspect that happens for a lot of young actors.
+I’m sure that happens for a lot of young actors.
 I was quickly knocked off my high horse.
 I saw a lot of good work here that first year, and yes, a lot of work that I criticized, but all together, it opened my eyes.”

-Experience theatre in a liberal-arts environment!
-From acting to design, from directing to playwriting, our students encounter ideas, theories, techniques and experiences that enable them to excel.
-Our department promotes a love of learning, a desire for excellence, and professional behavior in its students and faculty through rigorous coursework and high artistic standards in our ambitious production schedule.
+Experience theatre in a liberal-arts environment! from acting to designand from directing to playwriting, our students encounter ideas, theories, techniques and experiences that enable them to excel.
+The department promotes a love of learning, a desire for excellence and professional behavior in its students and faculty through rigorous coursework and high artistic standards in our ambitious production schedule.